rushills/ask-canvas/README.md

 ## Features

-- Ask with upstream context: Select a node, automatically gather predecessors up to 3 hops, include the selected node’s content, and send a structured prompt to your model.
+- Ask with upstream context: Select a node, automatically gather predecessors up to a configurable hop limit (0–12, default 3), include the selected node’s content, and send a structured prompt to your model.
 - Automatic note creation: Saves the LLM answer as a Markdown file in your chosen folder, then adds it as a child node below the selected node with an edge labeled by your question.
 - Chain export: Export a chain of selected + upstream nodes and edges into a Markdown summary (includes content snippets).
 - Quick access: Ribbon icon and status bar item (`Ask↑`) to trigger the Ask flow; status bar shows a spinner while running.